 You should have an idea where to stand for the 2 pin and 3 pin.
 Since the 8 pin is directly in back of the 2 pin, and the 9 pin is directly in back of the 3 pin, you just have to apply the same principal as you did for the 5 pin, by moving slightly left again.
 This should do the trick.
 If you try this and you miss, remember Rule # 3 from the previous week.
 If you miss to the right, adjust by moving to the right a board or two.
 If you miss to the left, move a board or two to the left.
 You can move at the stance, or at the arrows but be consistent.

 I hope you had a chance to practice your timing at the lanes this past week, and that you have been able to remember the order in which the pins are numbered on the pin deck.
-Anyone can get a strike, but the bowler who consistently makes spares will end up with the highest average!!
+Anyone can get a strike, but the bowlers who consistently make spares, will end up with the highest averages!!

 Memorize these rules to make it easier when making your spares: